cmse822/project-2-pi-by-mpi-team-11/report/README.md

 3.)

--> 1 node is being utilized here so we refer to single machine inter-process communication done by MPI as communication costs.
+-> 1 node is being utilized here so we refer to single machine inter-process communication done by MPI as communication costs (inter-process communication time is negligible).

 -> Number of rounds is fixed to 100 (will be distributed across R ranks).